thornewman/snmptastic/README.md

 This is an "old school" UNIX style service, written in perl and requiring UNIX Supporting services to run.

 SECURITY BEST PRACTICES

-Run SNMPTASTIC on a secure internal host with limited access only to appropriate Operations staff.
+Run snmptastic on a secure internal host with limited access only to appropriate Operations staff.

 The default configuration, if followed, is reasonably secure:

 *  The tracking directory where configurations are stored only allows access by the owning user
 *  The script umask 066 as it daemonizes so configuration and state files have